D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Abstract

 \section{Abstract}

-Efficient inference in Large Language Models (LLMs) is impeded by the growing memory demands of key-value (KV) caching, especially for longer sequences.
-Traditional KV cache eviction strategies, which prioritize less critical KV-pairs based on attention scores, often degrade generation quality, leading to issues such as context loss or hallucinations.
-To address this, we introduce \textbf{D}ynamic \textbf{D}iscriminative \textbf{O}perations ($\mathbf{D_2 O}$), a novel method that utilizes two-level discriminative strategies to optimize KV cache size without fine-tuning, while preserving essential context.
-Initially, by observing varying densities of attention weights between shallow and deep layers, we use this insight to determine which layers should avoid excessive eviction to minimize information loss.
-Subsequently, for the eviction strategy in each layer, $\text{D}_{2}\text{O}$ innovatively incorporates a compensation mechanism that maintains a similarity threshold to re-discriminate the importance of previously discarded tokens, determining whether they should be recalled and merged with similar tokens.
-Our approach not only achieves significant memory savings and enhances inference throughput by more than 3$\times$ but also maintains high-quality long-text generation.
-Extensive experiments across various benchmarks and LLM architectures have demonstrated that $\text{D}_{2}\text{O}$ significantly enhances performance with a constrained KV cache budget.
+Generative inference in Large Language Models (LLMs) is impeded by the growing memory demands of Key-Value (KV) cache, especially for longer sequences.
+Traditional KV cache eviction strategies, which discard less critical KV pairs based on attention scores, often degrade generation quality, leading to issues such as context loss or hallucinations.
+In this work, we introduce \textbf{D}ynamic \textbf{D}iscriminative \textbf{O}perations ($\mathbf{D_2 O}$), a KV cache compression method that optimizes KV cache size dynamically and discriminatively at two levels without fine-tuning, while preserving essential context.
+At \textbf{layer level}, $\text{D}_{2}\text{O}$ leverages the varying densities of attention weights between shallow and deep layers to dynamically determine which layers should avoid excessive eviction via a novel \textbf{\textit{dynamic allocation strategy}} to minimize information loss.
+At \textbf{token level}, $\text{D}_{2}\text{O}$ incorporates a \textbf{\textit{compensation mechanism}} that maintains a similarity threshold to re-discriminate the importance of currently discarded tokens, determining whether they should be recalled and merged with similar tokens.
+We conduct experiments on various benchmarks and LLM architectures.
+Our results show that $\text{D}_{2}\text{O}$ not only achieves significant memory savings and enhances inference throughput by more than 3$\times$ but also maintains high-quality long-text generation.